SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-06-constraint-attribution.md

 \end{aligned}
 $$

 Naturally from the first principle, such a portfolio with minimum restriction acts well as the benchmark.
-It is the portfolio that investors hold under an ideal scenario and represents the **opportunity set** out there available for investors.
+It represents the **opportunity set** out there available for investors under ideal circumstances.
 An investor who knows everything can make the most out of the financial makret with such a portfolio.

-While investors do not know every thing in real world.
+However, investors do not know every thing in real world.
 With limited understanding on the financial market, such a method trying to make everything out from financial market seems somewhat dangerous.
-In practice, most (if not all) investors will seal themselves in the relative safe zone to avoid unbearbale loss.
+In practice, most (if not all) investors will aim to stay in a relative safe subset to avoid unbearable loss.

-That's when optimization constraints and additional term in objective function come into play.
-It should be noted that, such kind of restrictions will always lead to performance deterioration in the sense of ex-ante.
-After all the objective value would decrease as we shrink the feasible set of an optimization problem.
-While investors generally place such restriction in pursuit of better ex-post performance.
+To mitigate these risks, optimization constraints and additional terms in the objective function come into play.
+It should be noted that such restrictions often lead to a deterioration in performance ex-ante.
+However, investors generally place such restrictions in pursuit of better ex-post performance.

 **Xj**

 Adding additional terms in the objective function is one such protection.
 The basic MVO assumes that expected return and variance are the only two characteristics that investors care, which is a simplied mimicking of the real world.

 Obviously, we care more than just expected return and variance from a portfolio.
-In practice other features like higer moments, transaction cost, ESG preference and so on are often included in the objective fuction.
+Other features like higer moments, transaction cost, ESG preference and so on are often included in the objective fuction to represent corresponding invesment preferrence and decisions.

-The additional term will twist the optimal portfolio as an overlay ($$x_j$$) on the benchmark.
+The additional terms will twist the optimal portfolio as an overlay ($$x_j$$) on the benchmark.
 Looking into this overlay.
-The magnitude of impact is positively related to the gradient of the function.
+We can find that the magnitude of impact is positively related to the gradient of the function.
 It makes perfect sense.
-If such a term is very sensitive to the change in the portfolio weight, the inclusion of such a term lead to larger magnitude of impact on the portfolio.
-Vice Versa
+If such a term is very sensitive to the change in the portfolio weight, the inclusion of such a term lead to larger magnitude of impact on the portfolio and Vice Versa

 $$
 \begin{aligned}